Rajganez/MongoDB-Day-2/Readme.md

 *Create DB with name Guvi*

-*Create collections in below names*
+*Create collections in below names and insert the JSON data in respective file names*

 > attendance